eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 ### Milestone #2

 ::: tip AUTOMATED TESTS
-You can verify your implementation using the [Stage 1 Automated Tests](/tester/tests/stage1).
+Verify your implementation using the [Stage 1 Automated Tests](/tester/tests/stage1).
 :::

 It is time to test the server!
 As before, open 2 terminals, one for the TCP server that we just wrote and another for the netcat client.
 Start the server followed by the client.